How to Deploy Intelligent Reflecting Surfaces in Wireless Network: BS-side, User-side, or Both Sides?: Simulation Results

-In Fig.~\ref{hybridIRS_compV2}, we compare the min-rate in bits per second per Hertz (bps/Hz) among the three users for achieving user fairness under the three IRS deployment strategies.
-First, it is observed that under the user-side IRS deployment, user $1$ achieves a significantly lower rate than users $2$ and $3$, thus becoming the min-rate performance bottleneck in the system.
-This is expected since the cell-edge user $1$ is outside the local coverage of any user-side IRS and thus served by the BS directly.
-Next, the BS-side IRS deployment strategy is observed to effectively enhance the achievable rate of user~$1$ without sacrificing much the rate performance of user $2$, thanks to its great flexibility in the surface partition and passive beamforming.
-In this case, user $3$ becomes the min-rate performance bottleneck since it is not in the serving half-space of the BS-side IRS (i.e., IRS $1$) and thus cannot enjoy the passive beamforming gain.
-Third, it is observed that with proper reflecting elements allocation as well as efficient BS-side IRS surface partition, the hybrid IRS deployment strategy achieves a much higher min-rate than both the user- and BS-side IRS deployment strategies due to the following reasons.
-First, in the considered setup, all the users can be covered by at least one (BS-side or user-side) IRS under the hybrid IRS deployment, which demonstrates its more effectiveness in terms of network coverage.
-Second, user $2$ has the potential to enjoy the higher-order passive beamforming gain from the double-reflection link (as compared to the single-reflection link), and hence more reflecting elements at the BS-side IRS can be assigned to associate with user $1$ for improving its achievable rate over the single-reflection link only, thus more flexibly balancing their rates for improving the system min-rate.
+{ To showcase the effectiveness of the hybrid IRS deployment, we consider a typical case where IRSs $1$, $4$, and $5$ are employed to assist the communications of users $1$, $2$, and $3$ under the three IRS deployment strategies, while the other IRS randomly tunes their reflections and thus are treated as environmental scatterers.} Given a total number of $600$ reflecting elements, we consider the following elements allocation for the three IRS deployment strategies under the considered system setup: 1) IRSs $4$ and $5$ are equipped with $300$ reflecting elements for the user-side IRS deployment (only); 2) IRS $1$ is equipped with $600$ reflecting elements for the BS-side IRS deployment (only); and 3) IRSs $1$, $4$, and $5$ are equipped with $300$, $150$, and $150$ reflecting elements, respectively, for the hybrid IRS deployment.
+Moreover, for (BS-side) IRS $1$, we apply the exhaustive search to find its optimal surface partition for maximizing its minimum achievable rate (min-rate) among all users. {In Fig. \ref{hybridIRS_compV3}, we compare the min-rate in bits per second per Hertz (bps/Hz) under the three IRS deployment strategies.} First, it is observed that under the user-side IRS deployment, user $3$ achieves a much lower rate than users $1$ and $2$, thus becoming the min-rate performance bottleneck in the system, as the cell-edge user $3$ is outside the local coverage of any user-side IRS.
+Next, the BS-side IRS deployment strategy is observed to effectively enhance the achievable rate of user $3$ without sacrificing much the rate performance of user $2$, thanks to its great flexibility in the surface partition and passive beamforming.
+In this case, user $1$ becomes the min-rate performance bottleneck since it is not in the serving half-space of the BS-side IRS (i.e., IRS $1$).
+Third, with proper reflecting elements allocation as well as efficient BS-side IRS surface partition, the hybrid IRS deployment strategy is observed to achieve a much higher min-rate than both the user-side and BS-side IRS deployment strategies, since all the users can be covered by at least one (BS-side or user-side) IRS under the hybrid IRS deployment.
+Moreover, user $2$ has the potential to enjoy a higher-order passive beamforming gain from the double-reflection link (as compared to the single-reflection link), and hence more reflecting elements at the BS-side IRS can be assigned to associate with user $3$ for improving its achievable rate over the single-reflection link only, thus more flexibly balancing their rates for improving the system min-rate.